explosion/spaCy/website/docs/api/entitylinker.md

 ## EntityLinker.use_params {#use_params tag="method, contextmanager"}

-Modify the pipe's model, to use the given parameter values.
+Modify the pipe's EL model, to use the given parameter values.

 > #### Example
 >
 > ```python
 > entity_linker = EntityLinker(nlp.vocab)
-> with entity_linker.use_params():
+> with entity_linker.use_params(optimizer.averages):
 >     entity_linker.to_disk("/best_model")
 > ```